Siiep/ballBallancer/README.md

 # Folder Structure Help
+"user_code" holds any code you'd like to commit to the github "reference_cde" holds any code taken from the internet

-For the project, we will try use the standard folder structure for Github https://soulaimanghanem.medium.com/github-repository-structure-best-practices-248e6effc405
+For the project files, we will try use the standard folder structure for Github https://soulaimanghanem.medium.com/github-repository-structure-best-practices-248e6effc405

 TL;DR